Skip to main content

 0

-From Lendenfeld Saddle climb the sharp and undulating ridge onto the upper Anna Plateau (there may be an unpleasant ice cliff here) and easily onto the summit.
+From Lendenfeld Saddle climb the sharp and undulating ridge onto the upper Anna Plateau and on to the summit.
+This would be an interesting way to climb Elie when there’s plenty of snow to cover the rotten rock.

 1.02